 South Australia also recognises driver experience from the following countries:

 A person aged 25 years or older with a driver's licence from one of these countries is treated the same as someone who holds a licence from a recognised country and is not required to undertake any driving tests.

-If you are aged under 25 years and hold a licence from a country where "driver experience" is recognised, you will be required to pass a theory and practical driving test in order to obtain a South Australian driver's licence.
+If you are aged under 25 years and hold a licence from a country where "driver experience" is recognised, you will be required to pass a theory test and practical driving test, with an Authorised Examiner, in order to obtain a South Australian driver's licence.

 Refer to the "Non-recognised overseas licence" topic below for details on this process.

 - If you hold a full (unrestricted) foreign licence and you are under the age of 16 years you are not eligible to hold a South Australian learner's permit or driver's licence.